nebrelbug/randomhtml/README.md

 # nebrelbug.github.io
-My Website
-I'm working on an AI chatbot
+This website contains html experiments including using Javascript to create an AI chatbot.